HardeepSinghAu/toy_swap/README.md

 User stories are well thought out, relevant, and comprehensively cover the needs of the app

+1. As a person with a child, I'm very time poor and I want an app that is quick and easy to sign up, login and list on.

-As a Mum, I want to get rid of a few excess toys so that I can get rid of clutter and make a bit of change.
+2. As a Mum, I want to get rid of a few excess toys so that I can get rid of clutter and make a bit of change.

-As a parent, I want to buy some good quality toys, without breaking the bank.
+3. As a parent, I want to buy some good quality toys, without breaking the bank.

-As a Dad, I want to sell some toys that still have some good working parts and can be recycled, because recycling is good for the planet.
+4. As a Dad, I want to sell some toys that still have some good working parts and can be recycled, because recycling is good for the planet.

+5. I want to be able to find affordable educational toys to support my childs learning, he outgrowns educational toys very quickly.
+I suppose I can sell these on the same app as well.

 ### Wireframes for your app
-More than five detailed and well designed wireframes provided, for several different screen sizes (as required for the app)

 ![Wireframe of Homepage](app/assets/images/wf_homepage.png)
 ![Wireframe of Registration page](app/assets/images/wf_signup.png)